JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 #### 2.3.3.
 Accessing children actions

-An array of children actions should be returned by the method `public AnAction[] getChildren(AnActionEvent anActionEvent);` of the a created group:
+An array of children actions should be returned by the method `public AnAction[] getChildren(AnActionEvent anActionEvent);` of the created group:

 ```java
 public class BaseActionGroup extends ActionGroup {